How to make a short film – a guide for filmmakers

 (6) Have ambition for your short film

 Most filmmakers would like to get distribution for their films so make sure yours is ready.
-Use original or cleared music – commercial music can make a film too expensive even impossible to distribute.
+Use original or cleared music – commercial music can make a movie too expensive even impossible to distribute.
 Get location, release, and permission forms signed – even from friends and family.
 When making a short film, limit archive unless you have world-wide clearances in place.

-(7) Keep your short film short
+(7) Use script writing to keep your short film short

 When it comes to film festivals, schedulers want to screen as many films as possible.
-So if your short film is 25 minutes long it means it’s replacing 3 or 4 shorter films so it will need to be significantly more entertaining to justify that.
+So if your short film is 25 minutes long it means it’s replacing 3 or 4 shorter movies so it will need to be significantly more entertaining to justify that.
 As a scheduler, a film under 15 minutes in length is ideal under 10 is a joy .

 (8) Think sound